V2X EHS PERFORMANCE METRICS

 V2X uses OSHA’s formulas to track and measure its safety performance.
 TRIR (Total Recordable Incident Rate) is calculated by dividing the number of recordable incidents x 200,000 by the number of hours worked for all employees and supervised subcontractors.
 DART (Days Away, Restricted, or Transferred) rate is calculated by dividing the number of DART cases x 200,000 by the number of hours worked for all employees and supervised subcontractors.
 The Near Miss Frequency Rate is calculated by dividing the number of near misses x 200,000 by the total number of hours worked.

-The definition of a recordable incident is determined by OSHA regulations and includes any injury or illness that results in death, lost work days, restricted duty, or requires medical treatment beyond first aid.
+The definition of a recordable incident is determined by OSHA regulations and includes any injury or illness that results in death, lost workdays, restricted duty, or requires medical treatment beyond first aid.
 We use these formulas and definitions to monitor our safety performance, identify trends, and implement corrective measures to continuously improve our safety program.

 The process to determine risk levels at various locations includes an assessment of the presence of high-hazard activities.
 Using our risk-ranking model, we consider locations with high-hazard activities and exposures, environmental risks, incident rates, and program engagement to provide targeted support and implement additional training programs.